nslee333/dev-folder/weather_app/project_notes.md

 [Working]:

 Clean up general todo list.
 - Remove all debugger logs.
     - Remove all unused imports.
     - Remove all unused dev or main dependencies.
     - Remove all `any` types
     - Comment documentation above function declarations.
-      - Note: Need to research common conventions for this.
-      - @param paramName its use
-      - @param param

 [Next Project Notes]: